Even Extraction - The Pursuit of Perfection

 This article borrows heavily from work done by Chris Baca of Cat & Cloud and Matt Perger of Barista Hustle.

 We have written at length on how extraction works and the science behind what is happening in the coffee bed.
-This is all really important to truly understand how to optimize your espresso at home or in the cafe.
+This is all important to truly understand how to optimize your espresso at home or in the cafe.
 However, there is one stone that we have left unturned to date.
 How to achieve even extraction.

 What is "Even Extraction"